cogawi/resume/resume.md

 ### Manufactured Assemblies Design Engineer

-- Designed building components for off-site fabrication, integrating structural, electrical, and plumbing components.
-- Developed a bathroom kit in SolidWorks, providing detailed BOMs and drawings for assembly and installation.
+- Developed bathroom kits in SolidWorks, providing BOMs and drawings for assembly and installation.
 - Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
-- Built prototypes of manufactured building components to test part and assembly sizing, and to confirm tolerances.
+- Built prototypes of building components to test functionality, dimensions, and tolerances.

 ## SAFRAN AEROSYSTEMS, Everett, WA&#9;*2015 - 2019*